Mystic - East Eagle - Chelsea Reliability Project

 - Energy Facilities Siting Board (EFSB) approval: December 1, 2017

 - File notice of Project Change Petition with the EFSB: November 15, 2018

 - EFSB Notice of Project Change, Tentative Decision: February 28, 2020

 - Start of construction on transmission lines: Second Quarter 2018

-- Projected in-service date: First Quarter 2020 for transmission line
+- In-service date: Third Quarter 2020 for transmission line

 Energy Facilities Siting Board (EFSB) Links/PDFs:

 First, please know that Eversource takes every safety precaution while working in local communities, and that all people working on the construction project carry identification.
 The project work will not interrupt electric service to homes or businesses.

 Eversource is committed to updating neighbors, businesses, and all community members about project activities, especially during construction.
 Please keep in mind that the construction schedule may change due to weather or other unexpected circumstances.

 Week of January 18, 2021: